toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 ### Output

-`output` defines date localization for your content rendering.
-Use `locale` and `timeZone` like described in the `input` section.
-In your content context multiple date formats will be available for each date object, so no need to specify the `format` key here.
+The `output` section controls how dates are localized during content rendering.
+You can configure the `locale` and `timeZone` here — using the same structure as described under the input section.

+There is no need to define a format, as Toucan automatically generates multiple localized representations for each date object.
+These include commonly used formats such as `short`, `medium`, `long`, and `full`, all of which are accessible in the content context.

 ```yml
 dataTypes: